takamin/mz700-js/README.md

 (3) `npm test` is available.
 To run the test, `npm mocha` and `bash` required.
 On Windows, Please use MSYS or Git bash of GitHub for Windows.
 (4) The dependency `--saved` modules in `package.json` are upgraded.
+    * __v0.2.2__ - Fix the emulation of the Intel 8253 and IC556, and the process for `EI` instruction.
-    * __v0.2.1__ - Fix some bugs on CLI.
+    * v0.2.1 - Fix some bugs on CLI.
 MZT-loading process and the 'push down' character (down arrow and under line) to normal one.
 * v0.1.0 - The key-in events are accepted by window object.
     * v0.1.1 - It can run on the Microsoft Edge.